awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

   $ sudo zypper in Mesa-demo-x
   ```

-## Verify OpenGL Software Rendering<a name="linux-prereq-opengl"></a>
+## Verify OpenGL software rendering<a name="linux-prereq-opengl"></a>

 On non\-GPU Linux servers, OpenGL is only supported in software rendering mode using the Mesa drivers\.
-If you're using a non\-GPU Linux server, and you intend to use OpenGL, ensure that the Mesa drivers are installed and properly configured on your Linux server\.
+If you're using a non\-GPU Linux server and intend to use OpenGL, ensure that the Mesa drivers are installed and properly configured on your Linux server\.

 **Note**
 This applies to non\-GPU Linux servers only\.